mikaimee/Book/README.md

 ## Features
-- 🔒 **User Authentication**: Users can create accounts, log in, and secure their personal reading lists.
+- 🔒 **User Authentication**: Create accounts, log in, and secure their personal reading lists.

 - 📖 **Book Tracking**: Add, edit, and remove books from your reading list.
 Track details like book title, author, genre, and rating.